AIK16520/AIK16520/README.md

 -🎓 &nbsp; I'm currently pursuing BS in Computer Science and Data Science from Rice University.
 -🤔 &nbsp; Exploring new technologies and developing software solutions and helping people with their technological needs.
--🌱 &nbsp; I’m currently learning React Native and Nodejs.
+-🌱 &nbsp; I’m currently learning Snowflake and AWS
--💼 &nbsp; Have an entrepreneurial mindset and looking to apply the entrepreneurial skills where I work at.
+-💼 &nbsp; Have an entrepreneurial mindset and looking to lead a team to derive technological innovation

  Programming Languages :computer: &nbsp;
   ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)